timmy21/pipestat/README.rst

 <http://docs.mongodb.org/manual/reference/operator/aggregation/sort/>`_ for more.

-$sort command is identical to mongo aggregation $sort, but you should use a list of tuple instead of dict because python dict is unordered! see a example as below:
+$sort command is identical to mongo aggregation $sort, not only use dict, you also can use a list of tuple or collections.OrderedDict, for multi-key sort order reason! see a example as below:

 .. code:: python

+    >>> pipeline = [
+    ...    {
+    ...        "$sort": {"app": 1}
+    ...    },
+    ... ]

     >>> pipeline = [
     ...    {